I, Mammal: The Story of Mammals

 - Tutors and other staff of institution members of the Association of Colleges

-Questions regarding the content and teaching of this course should be sent to the the Manager for Evening Class Studies, Dr Michael Paraskos, at email@example.com
+Questions regarding the content and teaching of this course should be sent to the Evening Class Programme Manager, Dr Michael Paraskos, email@example.com